 As noted in the Competition Policy Review Issues Paper, a primary underlying rationale for the grant of intellectual property (IP) rights is the fact that “creations and ideas, once known, may otherwise be copied at little cost, leading to under-investment in intellectual goods and services.”
 Patents, in particular, are intended to provide an incentive, in the form of an exclusive right of commercial exploitation for up to 20 years, for investment in research, development and commercialisation of new inventions in all fields of technology.

-- Ava Luong on Tougher rules for foreign purchases of agricultural land
+- Tougher rules for foreign purchases of agricultural land on

-- Joey Constanza on Drafting financial agreements – a checklist
+- Drafting financial agreements – a checklist on

-- Chris Hargreaves on Ex daughter-in-law awarded nearly 1/4 of family farm and businesses by Fred Smith and Lisa Fairley of McInnes Wilson Lawyers
+- Ex daughter-in-law awarded nearly 1/4 of family farm and businesses by Fred Smith and Lisa Fairley of McInnes Wilson Lawyers on

-- Donna Hanslow-Hastie on Financial agreements and the law of contract: grounds for setting aside Part 4
+- Financial agreements and the law of contract: grounds for setting aside Part 4 on

 - Anne Wardell is Editorial Content Manager at Wolters Kluwer, CCH and co-administrator of the Law Chat site.